Halloween is coming, and that means it's picture time!

 2. Think about your lighting.

-You also need to make sure you have enough light, which is why you want to be totally done with pictures before the sun starts to go down.
+You also need to make sure you have enough light, which is why you want to be totally done with pictures before the sun goes down.
 Don't try to compensate with your flash - it's not flattering at all!
-Using a flash in the dark will mean your subject will be very bright against a very dark background.
+Using a flash in the dark means your subject will be very bright against a very dark background.

 Halloween pictures should be taken from at the subject's eye level or just slightly above it.
 You want to get their whole body in the frame to show off that cute costume!

 You're probably going to have to crouch down or squat to accomplish this, but it's a far more flattering angle than to point the camera down from an adult's point of view.
 That's because whatever is closest to the camera will look the biggest.

 So depending on how tall you and your child are, this could make for a very large head on a small body.
 I guarantee it will be more flattering to shoot from your subject's eye level!